CalebQ42/LinuxPA/README.md

 # TODO (Might be in order)
 1. MAKE IT BETTER
+1. Try to `chmod +x` executables if they don't have the permission
 1. Manual update check
 1. Better AppImage integrations (Specifically updating, getting information from the appimage, and better appimage downloading)
 1. Automagic appimage updating (It will of course ask you beforehand)